Dr Caroline Davis

 Books and other publications

-The Book in Africa: Critical Debates, edited with David Johnson (Basingstoke: Palgrave Macmillan, Forthcoming March 2015).
+The Book in Africa: Critical Debates, edited with David Johnson (Palgrave, 2015).

-Creating Postcolonial Literature: African Writers and British Publishers (Basingstoke: Palgrave Macmillan, 2013).
-Awarded ‘Outstanding Academic Title 2014’ by CHOICE, the journal of the American Library Association.
+Creating Postcolonial Literature: African Writers and British Publishers (Palgrave, 2013).
+Monograph awarded ‘Outstanding Academic Title 2014’ by CHOICE, the journal of the American Library Association.

 ‘Playing the Game: The Publication of Oswald Mtshali’, in Rafe Dullea, ed.
-Bourdieu and Postcolonial Studies (Liverpool: Liverpool University Press, 2016).
+Bourdieu and Postcolonial Studies (Liverpool University Press, 2016).

 ‘Creating a Book Empire: Longmans in Africa’, in Caroline Davis and David Johnson, eds.
-The Book in Africa: Critical Debates (Basingstoke: Palgrave Macmillan, 2015)
+The Book in Africa: Critical Debates (Palgrave, 2015)

 Chapters in Anthologies